CityofToronto/bdit_data-sources/here/here_readme.md

 |confidence|integer| [10-40] degree to which observation depends on historical data (higher is better)|
 |pct_x|integer| Speed at the x percentile in 5% bins|

-For an exploratory description of coverage (or how much probe data there is for our roads) check out [this notebook](https://github.com/CityofToronto/bdit_team_wiki/blob/here_evaluation/here_evaluation/Descriptive_eval.ipynb).
+For an exploratory description of coverage (or how much probe data there is) for our roads, check out [this notebook](https://github.com/CityofToronto/bdit_team_wiki/blob/here_evaluation/here_evaluation/Descriptive_eval.ipynb).

 #### Getting link attributes